Kishor1407/MVIT_Library_Bootstrap/README.md

 This project serves as a learning project to understand Bootstrap and web development.

 ## Demo
-You can see a live demo of the MVIT Library website at kishor-mvit-library.netlify.app
+You can see a live demo of the MVIT Library website at https://kishor-mvit-library.netlify.app/

 ## Features
 - Simple and responsive website for the MVIT College library.